no1wudi/boards/misc/opencode/command/nuttx-commit-all.md

 git diff HEAD
 ```

+**Rule: Read Entire Modified Files**
+For each file that shows changes in the diff, you MUST read the entire file content to understand the full context of the changes.
+Use the file paths from the git status to read each complete file before generating the commit message.
+This provides a comprehensive view of the codebase and ensures accurate commit messages.

 Based on the above changes, generate a commit message following the Apache NuttX RTOS format:

 **Required Format:**